anican/CIBL/README.md

-# Canu-Lisp
+# Canu
-Minimal Lisp implementation built in C
+Canu is a minimal Lisp implementation built in C
+The primary purpose of this project is to teach myself the C programming language.